 Chef Vs Puppet Vs Ansible

-Before getting into the tables just understand what chef puppet ansible here in this section.
+Before getting into the tables just understand what chef puppet Ansible here in this section.
 You may click on each link to know more in detail about each tool.
-System administrators life has become easy with these tools and this archetype is called as infrastructure as code.
+System administrators' life has become easier with these tools and this archetype is called as infrastructure as code.

 Puppet – This cross platform client server based application is primarily used for configuration management.
 Puppet enables individual configuration for respective hosts and controls the entire lot of infrastructure in a centralized manner.

-Chef – Automating infrastructure provisioning has become very simple with a chef that is developed on Ruby language.
-Chef deploys, manages servers both on cloud and inhouse.
+Chef – Automating infrastructure provisioning has become very simple with a chef that is developed in Ruby language.
+Chef deploys, manages servers both on the cloud and in-house.